Department: Pathobiology and Population Sciences

-Liam is Professor of Microbiology and Biotechnology in the Pathology and Infectious Diseases department at the Royal Veterinary College.
+Liam is Professor of Microbiology and Biotechnology in the Pathobiology & Population Sciences department at the Royal Veterinary College.

 Liam completed his BSc in General Science from the University of British Columbia, Vancouver, Canada in 1987.
 He then spent several years in the Winemaking and Brewery industry first as an assistant winemaker, then a researcher.
 In 1996 he completed his Molecular Biology and Genetics PhD from the University of Guelph, Ontario, Canada; the title of which was “Studies on Ribosomal RNA processing in yeasts”.

 He went on to work at the University of Copenhagen in Denmark and then the Karolinska Institute in Stockholm, Sweden where he became an associate professor in the Department of Cell and Molecular Biology before coming to the Royal Veterinary College in 2007.
 Liam is also a co-founder of Tecrea Ltd www.tecrea.co.uk, an RVC spin-out company.

 Bacterial resistance to conventional antibiotics is a serious health problem.
 Unfortunately, only a few truly new antibiotics have been discovered during the last half century.
 Therefore, there is a need for new strategies.
 Liam's laboratory works in the general area of RNA biology and has pioneered the idea of using “antisense agents” as antibacterials.
 Whereas conventional antibiotics typically inhibit protein targets, antisense agents target “sense” messenger RNAs.
 As potential drugs, antisense agents can inhibit a wider range of target genes and act with improved species selective effects.
 This should enable pathogen targeting without damage to the normal flora.
 We are working with medicinal chemists to improve cell uptake and distribution properties.